How to Fix The Ping Error Request Timed Out?

 If the firewall blocks the replies, your computer will show a Request Timed Out message on the command prompt.

-Try to ping the Google DNS address to check for the issue after you disable the Firewall and other security tools on your PC.
+Try to ping the Google DNS server address to check for the issue after you turn off the firewall and other security tools on your PC.

 - Power Cycle the Network